jonathanlurie/mniobjReader/readme.md

+[DEMO](http://mcgill.jonathanlurie.fr/mniobjReader/shapeWorker.html) (we always want to see the fancy demo before reading how it works, right?)

 # What is mniobj ?
 mniobj is a 3D mesh file specification made by the [Montreal Neurological Institute](https://www.mcgill.ca/neuro/about).
 For the web, we use(d) it mainly within [BrainBrowser](https://brainbrowser.cbrain.mcgill.ca) because it is convenient and simple to use to load 3D shapes in webGL.